micmejia/bible-dump/AMPC/Hebrews/Heb 10.md

-For you have need of steadfast patience _and_ endurance, so that you may perform _and_ fully accomplish the will of God, and thus receive _and_ [^e]carry away [and enjoy to the full] what is promised.
+For you have need of steadfast patience _and_ endurance, so that you may perform _and_ fully accomplish the will of God, and thus receive _and_ carry away [and enjoy to the full] what is promised.